 - Vcc -> Vcc (3.3v)

 - SCL -> WeMos D1 D1

 The push-button is connected between D0 & D8, and is entirely optional

-Fitting things into the box I had 3d-printed.
+Finally the project was fitted into the box I had 3d-printed:

-The software for this project is logically divided into a few distinct parts:
+The software for this project is divided into a few distinct parts:

 - Handling connections to the local WiFi network.